ehmicky/autoserver/docs/rest.md

 # Arguments

-The [arguments](rpc.md#rpc) are specified using URL query variables, except for the `data` argument, which corresponds to the full request payload.
+The [arguments](rpc.md#rpc) are specified using URL query variables, except for the `data` argument, which is specified using the full request payload.

-Objects and arrays can be specified using a dot notation, e.g.
-`filter.0.name=David` is parsed as `filter: [{ "name": "David" }]`.

-Values can be either an unquoted string or any JSON value, including objects and arrays.
+Values can be either an unquoted string or any JSON value.
 To differentiate between a number (e.g. `filter.weight=5`) and a string (e.g. `filter.id="5"`), surround the number with double quotes.

+Objects and arrays can be specified using either:
+  - a dot notation, e.g. `filter.0.name=David`
+  - a JSON value, e.g. `filter=[{ "name": "David" }]`, which after URL encoding is `filter=%5B%7B%22name%22%3A%22David%22%7D%5D`

 Omitted values default to `true`, e.g. `?dryrun` is the same as `?dryrun=true`.